 The war veterans said they would make them public, a move which a court spokesman warned would undermine the proper administration of justice.
 The Specialist Prosecutor’s Office is investigating how the association came into possession of the documents.

 Office spokesman Christopher Bennett said authorities were “vigorously investigating and prosecuting individuals who commit any such crimes.”

 The prosecutors in The Hague also have indicted Kosovar President Hashim Thaci, former parliamentary speaker Kadri Veseli, and others for crimes that include murder, enforced disappearances, persecution and torture.
 Both men have denied committing any war crimes.

-Kosovo, which is dominated by ethnic Albanians, declared independence from Serbia in 2008, a move recognized by many Western nations but not Serbia or its allies Russia and China
+Kosovo, which is dominated by ethnic Albanians, declared independence from Serbia in 2008, a move recognised by many Western nations but not Serbia or its allies Russia and China.